TIRPClo/Complete-Time-Intervals-Related-Patterns-Mining/README.md

 We are extremely happy to submit our paper – **_Complete Mining of Time Intervals-Related Patterns_** to the *ACM Transactions on Knowledge Discovery from Data* journal.

-The paper introduces the **_TIRPClo_** algorithm, which we are happy to make available online.
+The paper introduces the **TIRPClo** algorithm, which we are happy to make available online.

-TIRPClo is a time intervals mining algorithm that efficiently and completely discovers:
+TIRPClo is an efficient time intervals mining algorithm which is capable of the complete mining of:
 - The *entire set* of frequent *Time Intervals Related-Patterns (TIRPs)*

-- The set of frequent *closed TIRPs*
+- The complete set of frequent *closed TIRPs*

 This repository enables the complete reproducibility of our experimental results, and we are highly confident that it will contribute to future research in the field of time intervals mining.

 ## Repository Contents
 The contents of this repository are as follows:
-- The complete implementation of the TIRPClo algorithm, implemented in Visual C#
+- The implementation of the TIRPClo algorithm, implemented in Visual C#

-- Implementations of the competitor state-of-the-art methods evaluated in the paper
+- Implementations of the competitor state-of-the-art methods evaluated in the paper, including:
   - KarmaLego (Moskovitch and Shahar 2015)
   - CCMiner (Chen et al. 2016)
   - ZMiner (Lee at al. 2020)
+  - VertTIRP (Mordvanyuk et al. 2021)

-- The time intervals datasets on which the methods' performance has been evaluated in the paper, including various real-world and synthetic datasets
+- All the time intervals datasets on which the methods' performance has been evaluated in the paper, including both the real-world and synthetic datasets

 - Our random synthetic datasets generator

 ## Code
-In the paper's evaluation TIRPClo is compared to the **_KarmaLego_** and **_ZMiner_** algorithms in the discovery of the _entire_ set of frequent TIRPs, while it is compared to the **_CCMiner_** algorithm in the discovery of the frequent _closed_ TIRPs.
+In the paper's evaluation TIRPClo is compared to the **KarmaLego**, **ZMiner**, and **VertTIRP** algorithms in the discovery of the _entire_ set of frequent TIRPs, while it is compared to the **CCMiner** algorithm in the discovery of the frequent _closed_ TIRPs.

 ### Entire Frequent TIRPs Discovery
 The implementations of the methods for the discovery of all the frequent TIRPs (i.e., TIRPClo, KarmaLego and ZMiner) are available [here](EntireTIRPs), including:
-- **_TIRPClo_**: The code of the TIRPClo algorithm, implemented in Visual C#
+- **TIRPClo**: The code of the TIRPClo algorithm, implemented in Visual C#
-- **_KarmaLego_**: The _original_ C# implementation of the KarmaLego algorithm, provided by (Moskovitch and Shahar 2015)
+- **KarmaLego**: The _original_ C# implementation of the KarmaLego algorithm, provided by (Moskovitch and Shahar 2015)
-- **_ZMiner_**: A C# implementation of the ZMiner algorithm, which is a _step-by-step translation_ of the original [python implementation](https://github.com/zedshape/zminer)</ins> published by the authors (Lee et al. 2020)
+- **ZMiner**: A C# implementation of the ZMiner algorithm, which is a _step-by-step translation_ of the original [python implementation](https://github.com/zedshape/zminer)</ins> published by the authors (Lee et al. 2020)
+- **VertTIRP**: A C# implementation of the VertTIRP algorithm, which is a _step-by-step translation_ of the original python implementation published by the authors (Mordvanyuk et al. 2021)

 ### Frequent Closed TIRPs Discovery
 The implementations of the methods for the discovery of the frequent closed TIRPs (i.e., TIRPClo and CCMiner) are available [here](ClosedTIRPs), including:
-- **_TIRPClo_**: The code of the TIRPClo algorithm, implemented in Visual C#
+- **TIRPClo**: The code of the TIRPClo algorithm, implemented in Visual C#
-- **_CCMiner_**: A Visual C# implementation of the CCMiner algorithm (Chen et al. 2016)
+- **CCMiner**: A Visual C# implementation of the CCMiner algorithm (Chen et al. 2016)

 ### NOTE
 In order to conduct a performance evaluation which is as fair comparison as possible of all the compared methods, we made sure that: